Comprehensive Platform for Cloud Security Professionals

 Enforce Policies and Shift LeftLearn More

-Define and automate guardrails for identities, resources and network configuration, from dev to production
+Define and enforce automated guardrails for access permissions and resource configuration, from dev to production.

 Detect AnomaliesLearn More